devslopes/dwa-templates/coding-team-templates/coding-question.md

 # ASKING A CODE QUESTION TEMPLATE

 Please make sure to answer EVERY question in this questionnaire honestly and correctly, following the guidelines.
-This questionnaire was designed to help you use the available problem solving tool super efficiently to learn to resolve your questions fast and handle most of the problems on your own quickly VS waiting for help.
+This questionnaire was designed to help you use the available problem solving tools super efficiently to learn to resolve your questions fast and handle most of the problems on your own quickly VS waiting for help.

 PS: please make sure to read the document in the preview mode.